 Our client, RyeCatcher, builds an online collaboration software that enables parents and student advocates to build and manage a circle of support tailored to a student’s individual needs.
-It also serves as a tool to connect students with local support providers and facilitates tracking and monitoring of student response to interventions over time.
+Their tool also connects students with local support providers and facilitates tracking and monitoring of student response to interventions over time.

 A tablet-based app that lets teachers quickly, easily, and discretely track student and class behaviors in a busy classroom environment.
 Teachers also have visibility into individual student behavioral plans and can understand patterns in behavior over time.